what we believe

 We believe the eternal, absolute, and essential deity and personality of The Holy Spirit who convinces of sin, righteousness, and judgment, who illuminates, regenerates, sanctifies, and comforts those who have believed and received Jesus Christ as Lord.

 We believe that the ministry of the Holy Spirit includes regenerating, baptizing, indwelling, sealing, and filling.
 While these five ministries occur at conversion, the first four are permanent and unconditional, needing no repetition or further request in prayer for their benefits.
 The fifth, however, is temporary and conditional, requiring continuous repetition in the life of the follower of Jesus.

 We believe that Satan exists as an evil, created personality, the originator of sin, the archenemy of God and man, and whose eternal destiny in hell is certain.

-We believe that man alone, being made both male and female, are created in the image of God, and were created to glorify God, and to enjoy relationship with God, with one another, and with creation over which man is called to be stewards.
+We believe that man alone was created in the image of God, and was created to glorify God, as well as to enjoy relationship with God, with one another, and with creation over which man is called to be stewards.

 We believe that since we were created in the image of God, His intention is for man to work, to be creative, to care for, and cultivate, the earth.

 We also believe that since we we were made in the image of God, the value, dignity and personhood of each human life originates with God.

 Furthermore, we believe that because we were created in the image of our Triune God, we were created for community (i.e. koinonia – fellowship).
 Friendship and family reflect this reality, as does the unity and diversity of the local church.